 Now let’s determine what a business person with a fixed mindset will resemble.
-Using the example above of local brick and mortar beauty business owners as our guide.
+Use the example above of local brick-and-mortar beauty business owners as our guide.

 Secondly, if Anna believes that her business should only be carried out the way it has always been done.
 As she doesn’t have the necessary abilities to learn a new skill.

-This is because she has underlying thoughts which make her believe that upgrading her technological skill is meant for certain people but not her.
+This is because she has underlying thoughts that make her believe that upgrading her technological skills is meant for certain people but not her.

 Thus, implementing digital marketing is not something that her business can achieve.
 Sticking to what she knows is the only feasible thing for her at the moment.

 After all, her loyal clientele value the face-to-face service the business offers.
 Consequently, she stays in her own comfort zone, and refuses to shift her perspective and thinking.